Tensor networks and efficient descriptions of classical data: More Details on the Mutual Information Neural Estimator and Further Analysis

-In this Appendix, we give more technical details of our implementation of the MINE estimator~\cite{Belghazi2018}.
-This model allows the flexible use of various neural networks to be used as score functions.
-Being a lower bound estimator, the accuracy of the MI estimation can always be improved by achieving a higher MI estimate using a more expressive score function.
-We compare results obtained using full connected and convolutional neural network (CNN) used both for text and images.
+In this appendix, we provide additional technical details on our implementation of the mutual information neural estimator (MINE)~\cite{Belghazi2018MINE}.
+This approach allows for the flexible use of various neural networks as score functions.
+As a lower-bound estimator, the accuracy of the MI estimation can be enhanced by achieving a higher MI estimate using a more expressive score function.

-As mentioned in the main text, Ref.~\onlinecite{Belghazi2018} chose the score function $T_{\theta}$ as a multi-layer fully-connected feed forward neural network (FC-FFNN).
-In order to use a network with more expressive power and more suitable for images and text, we choose $T_{\theta}$ as CNN consisting of three layers: a 3D convolution layer, a 2D maxpooling layer, a dropout~\cite{srivastava2014dropout} layer with rate {$0.25$}, and a fully-connected flattening layer with $0.25$ dropout regularization.
-The last layer is then connected to the final fully-connected layer with a single output.
-This output is the score function $T_{\theta}$ in Eq. \eqref{eq:defMINE}.
-We choose the Adam optimizer~\cite{kingma2014adam} and a batch size of 128.
-The learning rate is set to be $10^{-4}$ during training.
-The activation function is ReLU~\cite{nair2010rectified}.
+Initially, as per~\citet{Belghazi2018MINE}, we used a fully connected feedforward neural network (FC-FFNN) as the score function $T_{\theta}$.
+To leverage a network with greater expressive power and suitability for images and text, we switched to using convolutional neural networks (CNNs) as $T_{\theta}$.
+The CNN architecture consists of multiple layers: a 3D convolution layer, a 2D max-pooling layer, and a dropout layer~\cite{Srivastava2014Dropout} with a rate of $0.15$.
+This is followed by a fully connected flattening layer with $0.55$ dropout regularization.
+The last layer is then connected to the final fully connected layer with a single output.
+This output serves as the score function $T_{\theta}$ in Eq.~\eqref{eq:defMINE}.
+We employed the Adam optimizer~\cite{Kingma2015Adam,Reddi2018Convergence} with a batch size of 128 and a learning rate of $10^{-4}$ during training.
+The activation function used was ReLU~\cite{Nair2010Rectified}.

-We compare the above CNN with a FC-FFNN, which is composed of an input layer with $28*28$ neurons, a hidden layer with $500$ sigmoid neurons, and an analogous output layer with one sigmoid neuron.
-When estimating the mutual information with the FC-FFNN, we use the same optimizer, learning rate, batch size, and the number of epochs as in the case of CNNs.
-We implemented the mutual information neural estimation procedure using PyTorch~\cite{pytorch}.
+We compared the above-described CNN with an FC-FFNN, composed of an input layer matching the data dimensionality (e.g., $28\times28$ for MNIST), a hidden layer with $500$ neurons using ReLU activation, and a subsequent output layer with a single linear neuron.
+Both network types were trained under identical conditions regarding optimizer settings~(learning rate, batch size) and training epochs.
+The mutual information neural estimation procedure was implemented using PyTorch~\cite{Paszke2019PyTorch}.

-In Fig.~\ref{fig:MINE:FFNNvsCNN:MNIST}, we compare the performances of MINE using FC-FFNN and CNN on MNIST and Fashion-MNIST data.
-We find that CNNs always outperform FC-FFNNs as they consistently give higher MI values.
-Hence we use CNN-based MINE results throughout the main text.
+In Fig.~\ref{fig:MINE:FFNNvsCNN:MNIST}, we compare the performance of MINE using FC-FFNN and CNN score functions on MNIST and Fashion-MNIST data.
+We found that CNNs consistently outperform FC-FFNNs by providing higher MI values.
+Consequently, we utilized CNN-based MINE results throughout the main text.